mfliedner/algorithms/README.md

 ## HashMap, Linked List, and LRU cache
 building up data structures from simpler one in stages using simple hashing functions in Ruby, doubly-linked list also in C.

+## Quicksort
+out-of-place and in-place implementations of Quicksort with random pivot

+## JavaScript Algorithms
+JavaScript implememtations of Mergesort, Bubblesort, Quicksort, and Binary Search